OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 3. Use `JStillery` to beautify and deobfuscate the content of the temporary file.
 4. Identify where the code should be patched in the temporary file and implement the changes.
 5. Put the _patched code_ on a single line and copy it in the original `assets/index.android.bundle` file.
-6. Repack the APK archive using `apktool` tool and sign it before to install it on the target device/emulator.
+6. Repack the APK archive using `apktool` tool and sign it before installing it on the target device/emulator.

 #### Library Injection

 In the previous section we learned about patching application code to assist in our analysis, but this approach has several limitations.
 For instance, you'd like to log everything that's being sent over the network without having to perform a MITM attack.
-For this you'd have to patch all possible calls to the network APIs, which can quickly become impracticable when dealing with large applications.
-In addition, the fact that patching is unique to each application can be also considered a shortcoming, as this code cannot be easily reused.
+For this you'd have to patch all possible calls to the network APIs, which can quickly become impractical when dealing with large applications.
+In addition, the fact that patching is unique to each application can also be considered a shortcoming, as this code cannot be easily reused.

 Using library injection you can develop reusable libraries and inject them to different applications, effectively making them behave differently without having to modify their original source code.
 This is known as DLL injection on Windows (broadly used to modify and bypass anti-cheat mechanisms in games), `LD_PRELOAD` on Linux and `DYLD_INSERT_LIBRARIES` on macOS.
 On Android and iOS, a common example is using the Frida Gadget whenever Frida's so-called [Injected mode](https://frida.re/docs/modes/#injected "Frida Injected Mode") of operation isn’t suitable (i.e. you cannot run the Frida server on the target device).
 In this situation, you can [inject the Gadget](https://frida.re/docs/gadget/ "Frida Gadget") library by using the same methods you're going to learn in this section.